grime-j/grime-j.github.io/README.md

 # https://grime-j.github.io
 # Current theme is whiteglass. (https://github.com/yous/whiteglass)

-Blog of & by one noob.
-And also for others.
+of one, by one, and also for others.